imbavirus/BookKeepWeb/README.md

   - Description
   - Cover Image (automatically fetched from OpenLibrary.org if not provided)

-## Demo
+## 🌐 Demo

-Try out BookKeep without installing!
+Try out BookKeep Web without installing!
 Visit our [live demo](https://bookkeep-web.home.infernos.co.za/) to explore all features and see the application in action.

-## Tech Stack
+## 🛠️ Tech Stack

 - **Frontend Framework**: React 19
 - **Language**: TypeScript